 1. What are Phone Screen Protectors Made From?

 When scrolling through Amazon or other online stores for screen protectors, you will see lots of different terms and specifications, such as Gorilla Glass, 9H hardness, oleophobic coating, TPU, etc. We will get to that later.
 But now, let's talk about the two most common types of screen protectors based on the material.

 A. TPU plastic screen protector

-However, it’s worth paying particular attention to the bit that says “non-extreme impact”.
-You see, Plastic screen protectors show scratches really easy, and unfortunately, the scratches are typically permanent.
-Another limitation with this type is that they are more likely to have a poor fingerprint resistance, and they usually don't provide 100% screen coverage (for example, the edges of the Samsung Galaxy S8).
+And plastic screen protectors get scratches easily, and unfortunately, the scratches are typically permanent.
+Another limitation is that they are more likely to have poor fingerprint resistance, and they usually don't provide 100% screen coverage (for example, the edges of the Samsung Galaxy S8).

 B. Tempered glass screen protector

 This is our undisputed favorite type of screen protector to date, and it's exceptionally good at protecting your phone's screen against scratches and drops.

 Why?
 Well, even though they might not last as long as the plastic ones, tempered glass protectors tend to offer far better resistance against scratches and drops, and they closely mimic the feel of your actual screen, which makes them much nicer to use.
 So, with these two features alone, you can see that it makes more sense to go with a tempered glass protector.